pjaselin/Cubist/docs/index.rst

 Acknowledgements
 ----------------

+While I appreciate the positive responses from this effort, I'm truly only a messenger.
+All credit is due to Ross Quinlan for his work in developing Cubist and it's related classification algorithms such as C5.0.
+If not for Max Kuhn and his colleagues, I wouldn't have known where to start.
+This project is more or less a Python translation of Max's R package so the heavylifting in understanding how to control the Cubist C library came from them.

-Cubist is a regression algorithm developed by Ross Quinlan for generating rule-based predictive models.
-This has been available in the R world thanks to the work of Max Kuhn and his colleagues.
+Finally I'm also grateful to my leadership at IBM, Kirk Mettler, for introducing me to Cubist and from whom I first conceived of this effort. the R world thanks to the work of Max Kuhn and his colleagues.
 It is introduced to Python with this package and made scikit-learn compatible for use with at ecosystem.
 Cross-validation and control over whether Cubist creates a composite model is also enabled here.

 Grateful to Kirk Mettler for introducing me to the model Quinlan for his work on the model
 Max Kuhn for developing the R package on which this is based

+Besides the value of this work, this project has also served as a practical means of learning over the past few years:

+- Python packaging (cibuildwheel)
+- GitHub Actions
+- pytest
+- coverage/CodeCov
+- pre-commit
+- sphinx
+- cython
+- ruff
+- pylint